mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

       path set in the Path field, the service will use https://example.com:3001/<httpNodeRoot>/<yourpath>/smarthome.
       This tutorial assumes a simple path setup, so leave it empty.
     * Use external SSL offload: If enabled, the smarthome service will use HTTP instead of HTTPS.
-This allows you to use a reverse proxy such as Caddy or Traefik to manage SSL certificates.
+This allows you to use a reverse proxy such as Caddy or Nginx Proxy Manager to manage SSL certificates.
     * Scan Type: Specifies how your smart speaker will search for Node-RED instances on your local network to use for local fulfillment.
 You can set up local fulfillment later, so set it to "Disabled" for now.
     * Access Token Duration, Report Interval, Request sync delay, set_state message delay: Usually you don't need to